Coombe Abbey: The Craven family

 During the Craven ownership, the abbey was extensively developed, with various buildings added, such as the west wing in 1677.
 The first owner was the son of Lady Elizabeth Craven Lieutenant General William Craven, 1st Earl of Craven.

 Lieutenant General William Craven (1608-1687) was a Royalist and at the age of 24 he enlisted to serve in the cause of restoring the King and Queen of Bohemia Frederick and Elizabeth (formerly Princess Elizabeth) to their throne in Germany.
 He spent most of his life in this cause and gained favour with her brother King Charles 1 and the subsequent Kings of England.

 In 1662, Elizabeth died and left William Craven her collection of Stuart Family paintings which included pictures by such masters as Rubens, Van Dyck and Honthorst.
-These pictures remained at Combe Abbey until the beginning of the present century.
+These pictures remained at Combe Abbey until the beginning of the 20th century.

+In 1680-91 the house was rebuilt, incorporating much of the previous structure.
+This work was done to designs by William Winde, whose correspondence with Sir William Craven (later 2nd Baron) survives.
 The Earl of Craven died unmarried in 1697 and was succeeded by his cousin's son as second Baron Craven.
 The Abbey was passed through successive generations until 1769 when it became the home of William Craven, 6th Baron Craven.
 In 1771 he commissioned the famous landscaper Capability Brown to modernise the landscaping around the property.

 Brown was an expert at making serpentine lakes that looked like natural rivers.
 He dammed Smite Brook to create the main lake, Coombe Pool, and the smaller Top Pool.
 This sheet of water is 1.5 miles long, covers 90 acres and forms an L shape or ‘dog-leg’ that makes it appear endless.
 He designed also seven other buildings on the estate with his son in law Henry Holland one of which was the boathouse which survives today.
 The menagerie in Coombe Park was also designed by Capability Brown.
 The hexagonal tower with a domed roof was inspired by King Louis XIV's Royal Menagerie at the Palace of Versailles.

 In 1825 William Craven, 2nd Earl of Craven succeeded to become the owner of Coombe Abbey.
 In 1860 he engaged William Eden Nesfield to carry out major alterations to the house at Combe.
-New servants quarters were built, the east wing and part of the north wing were demolished and rebuilt in a completely different style, and ornamental gardens were laid out including a moat.
+New servants' quarters were built, the east wing and part of the north wing were demolished and rebuilt in a completely different style, and ornamental gardens were laid out including a moat.
+The excavation of the moat involved the destruction of the foundations of the abbey church, largely without archaeological record.

 The last Earl of Craven to live in Coombe Abbey was William Craven, 4th Earl of Craven.
 When he died in 1921 his wife Cornelia Countess of Craven decided to sell the property.
 It was bought in 1923 by a builder named John Grey.

 In November 1964 Coventry City Council bought Coombe Abbey with 150 acre of land.
 The park was opened to the public in 1966.